|AddressDoctor 5 Attributes|

 You will get an address database file - the file has suffix

-The Configuration dialog enables you to set up database location and Unlock Code using graphical user interface.
+The Configuration dialog enables you to set up a database location and Unlock Code using a graphical user interface.

 Do not forget your database is supplied in one of the modes (e.g. BATCH_INTERACTIVE) and thus you have to set up a matching Type (applies to Enrichment databases set in Parameters, too).

 To use the database, you need to set up Unlock Code on the UnlockCode tab.

 The AddressDoctor engine is shared by all components running in the same JVM.
 That means that all AddressDoctor components in the same graph should have the same Configuration (or Configuration file).
 If the configurations differ, the AddressDoctor engine will be initialized with the settings from one of the components, but the settings will be used by all of them.

 Note that in CloverETL Server environment, the settings are shared between